Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Section 1: Listening (30 Minutes + Transfer Time)

-The Listening section contains four recordings of increasing difficulty, played only once:
+The IELTS Listening section contains four recordings of increasing difficulty, played only once:

-- Part 1: A conversation between two people in an everyday social context (e.g., booking accommodation, arranging a meeting)
+- Part 1: Conversation between two people in everyday social context (booking accommodation, arranging meetings)

-- Part 2: A monologue in a social context (e.g., a speech about local facilities, a radio broadcast)
+- Part 2: Monologue in social context (speech about local facilities, radio broadcast)

 - Multiple choice (single or multiple answers)